elephaint/pgbm/examples/README.md

 * `verbose`, default=`2`.
 Flag to output metric results for each iteration.
 Set to `1` to supress output.

 # Function reference #
+PGBM is a lightweight package.
+The following functions will be needed the most:
+* `train(train_set, objective, metric, params=None, valid_set=None, levels=None)`.
+Train a PGBM model for a given objective and evaluate on a given metric.
+If no `valid_set` is provided, the learner will train `n_estimators` as set in the `params` dict.
+For examples of what the objective and metric should look like, see the examples above.
+For `levels`, please see the Covid-19 example.
+* `predict(X)`.
+Obtain point predictions for a sample set `X`.
+* `predict_dist(X, n_samples)`.
+Obtain `n_samples` probabilistic predictions for a sample set `X`.
+* `crps_ensemble(yhat_dist, y)`.
+Calculate the CRPS score for a set of probabilistic predictions `yhat_dist` and ground truth `y`.

+For inspecting the feature importance of a PGBM model, use the attribute `.feature_importance`.
+The feature importance is based on the weighted split gain.

 # GPU training #
 For training on GPU, it is required to set the following hyperparameters: